nsrau/azure-docs.it-it/articles/storsimple/storsimple-ova-deploy3-fs-setup.md

 <properties
-   pageTitle="Distribuire StorSimple Virtual Array 3: configurare il dispositivo virtuale come file server" description="Questa terza esercitazione sulla distribuzione di StorSimple Virtual Array illustra come configurare un dispositivo virtuale come file server." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="Deploy StorSimple Virtual Array 3 - Set up the virtual device as file server" description="This third tutorial in StorSimple Virtual Array deployment instructs you to set up a virtual device as file server." services="storsimple" documentationCenter="NA" authors="alkohli"